Fazlay Rabbi

-Fazlay Rabbi (ফজলে রাব্বি; born 16 May 1996) is a Bangladeshi professional footballer who plays as a midfielder for Bangladesh Premier League club Chittagong Abahani.
+Fazlay Rabbi (ফজলে রাব্বি; born 16 May 1996) is a Bangladeshi professional footballer who plays as a midfielder for and captains Bangladesh Championship League club Khelaghar Samaj Kallyan Samity.

 International career

 Fazlay Rabbi made his senior international debut on 24 March 2016, coming on as an 82nd-minute substitute for Atiqur Rahman Meshu in an 8-0 World Cup qualifying defeat to Jordan.